Non-identical anyonic algebras from compact-field quantum geometry: Landau levels on higher dimensional torus

 whereas for $Z=4$, there are two modes, $H=\omega_{+}a_+^\dagger a_++\omega_{-}a_-^\dagger a_-$, with frequencies

 where we defined the norm for $q$, $|q|^2=\sum_{z}\sum_{z^{\prime}>z}[q_{zz^{\prime}}]^{2}$.
-As a consequence, both second and first Chern number can be directly tracked in an experiment measuring the circuits resonance frequencies (such as, e.g., a standard dispersive readout).
-This means that for the here considered topological flat bands, a measurement of the Chern number does not necessarily require a long time-averaged transport measurement (as proposed for non-flat bands~\cite{Riwar2016}), but is achieved via fast ac spectroscopy techniques, readily available and maturely developed within superconducting circuit architecture.
+As a consequence, both second and first Chern numbers can be directly tracked in an experiment measuring the circuits resonance frequencies (such as, e.g., a standard dispersive readout).
 Let us return to the anyonic subspace within a Landau level.
-Given that the anyonic exchange phase is rational, we can infer that an appropriate group representation of the operators $e^{i\Phi_z}$ must be cyclic and discrete, since $e^{ip\Phi_z}$ is guaranteed to commute with everything, and thus must return an ordinary c-number (consistent with one of the fundamental properties of a parafermion).
+Given that the anyonic exchange phase is rational, we can infer that an appropriate group representation of the operators $e^{i\Phi_z}$ must be cyclic and discrete, since $e^{ip\Phi_z}$ is guaranteed to commute with everything, and thus must return an ordinary c-number (consistent with one of the fundamental properties of a parafermionic anyon).
 For generic cases, we refer to the pertinent literature for recipes to construct group representations for operators satisfying Eq.~\eqref{eq_anyons}.
 The way to the solution of this problem paved by finite groups theory starts from finding the factor group.
-One can build the regular representation and exploit Cauchy–Frobenius lemma~\cite{Burnside1897,CurtisReiner1962,FultonHarris2004} to identify the group structure (for pedagogical purposes we recommend to start from the short description of the regular representation in Ref.~\cite{regularrep}).
+One can build the regular representation and exploit Cauchy–Frobenius lemma~\cite{Burnside1897,CurtisReiner1962,FultonHarris2004} to identify the group structure.
 One can decompose the group in such a way into point groups, the irreducible representations of which are known.
 At any rate, for the special cases we consider in the remainder of this work it is easy to find explicit representations, where each Landau level is exactly $p$-fold degenerate.
+The simplest case that can be computed exactly is that of two nodes, mapping onto the 2D torus, where $p=\mathcal(C)^{(1)}$.
+In the regular Landau problem (on an extended 2D space), the level degeneracy is given by the ratio of the sample area divided by the size of the corresponding cyclotron orbit.
+On the torus, essentially the same logic remains true, leading to a $p=\mathcal(C)^{(1)}$ fold degeneracy, see also Fig.~\ref{fig:gauge} in Appendix~\ref{app:gauges_supp}.